-This goal was initially articulated in our first achievement contract as historically our Dogwood completion rate was significantly below the provincial average (64.4% in 97/98).
+When education is engaging and relevant, students stay in school.
 The current Dogwood completion rate exceeds the provincial average and continues to remain within a range of a 90% graduation rate.

 Target 1: To ensure that 90% of Revelstoke Secondary School students graduate